 - High blood pressure can lead to multiple types of heart disease.

-- When I was four, I was determined to be an astronaut, a fire-fighter, and a sous chef.
+- When I was four, I aspired to be an astronaut, a fire-fighter, and a sous chef.